Diabetes, Heart Disease, & Stroke

 - feeling very tired

 Treatment works best when it is given right away.
 Warning signs can be different in different people.
-You may not have all of these symptoms.
+You may not have all the listed symptoms.

 If you have angina, it’s important to know how and when to seek medical treatment.

-Call 9-1-1 right away if you have warning signs of a stroke, including sudden
+Call 9-1-1 right away if you have any of these warning signs of a stroke, including sudden

 - weakness or numbness of your face, arm, or leg on one side of your body